 I am not going to hold back.
 I will include all the sexual and mental problems – so, if you’re easily offended – don’t read on but this IS real life.
 I think guys will want to know what’s in store for them and their friends and family may also want to understand what’s going on.
 This is a personal record and it’s what happened or is happening to me – so don’t expect the same to happen to you – all blokes are different.
 I realise that most men, if not nearly all men, will have prostate cancer . . . . eventually.
 And most men will go to their grave with prostate cancer but not because of it!
 That’s just a fact of life.
 The good news is that most cancers can be treated and even eradicated.
 Sometimes the cancer is treated but the patient still has some cancer cells left.
 His life has been extended because of the treatment and something else will get him in the end.
 So a diagnosis is not a death sentence.
-It’s not that long ago that there were no reliable tests for this type of cancer – guys that had it, normally would turn up at their GPs, complaining of pains in their bones, this is because it had spread and attacked their bones . . .the only solution then was to cut their balls off and extend their life by a bit.
+It’s not that long ago that there were no reliable tests for this type of cancer – guys that had it, would normally turn up at their GPs, complaining of pains in their bones, this is because it had spread and attacked their bones . . .the only solution then was to cut off their balls and extend their life by a bit.
 Thankfully, that’s not the main solution now . . .although in poorer countries with no access to medicine . . .it still is.
+Get Tested